 - Serious conflicts within a church or ministry leadership team, including cases of moral failure, governance deadlock or long-term discord.
-Outside help is especially helpful when there is no designated outside body (e.g., denominational agency) that can provide objective and trusted guidance. - Serious congregational conflict, especially when the leadership team has little training or experience in conflict resolution or has lost its credibility with a significant portion of the congregation. - Disputes between members that involve complex legal issues or significant financial or property rights. - Marital, divorce or childcare conflicts that the leadership team is not trained to address.
+Outside help is especially helpful when there is no designated outside body (e.g., denominational agency) that can provide objective and trusted guidance. - Serious congregational conflict, especially when the leadership team has little training or experience in conflict resolution or has lost its credibility with a significant portion of the congregation. - Disputes that involve complex legal issues or significant financial or property rights. - Marital, divorce or childcare conflicts that the leadership team is not trained to address. - Cases involving emotional trauma, power imbalances or abuse (physical, emotional, sexual, child, elder, spiritual, etc.).